roadiz/docs/src/developer/first-steps/installation.rst

 The *preview* environment is not a real one as it only adds a flag to Roadiz’ Kernel to enable back-office users to see unpublished nodes.
 By default, it is available using ``preview.php`` entry point, unless you decide to remove it.
+Since Roadiz v1.6, preview environment is deprecated in favor of ``?_preview=1`` query param which allow preview in any environment, especially for API responses (JSON).

 Production environment
 ^^^^^^^^^^^^^^^^^^^^^^